A Semantics for Belief in Simplicial Complexes: Related and Future Work

 It's easy to see that this definition validates $K_{a} \phi \lthen B_{a}\phi$.
 And it is certainly interesting from a formal perspective to relax the UCF assumption and leverage this extra freedom to define belief.
 However, the epistemic interpretation of facets with multiple $a$-perspectives remains somewhat murky.
 Unfortunately, if we re-impose the UCF condition, this of course implies that for all $X \in \F(S)$, $m_a(X)=1$, making $\leq_a$ the total relation on $\mathcal{F}(S)$, hence $\trianglelefteq_a \; = \; \sim_a$.
 In this case again we see that belief and knowledge coincide.

 In contrast to these approaches, our framework provides a definition of belief in simplicial complexes satisfying \textit{all} three of: (1) UCF, (2) validity of $K_{a} \phi \lthen B_{a} \phi$ is valid, and (3) $B_{a} \phi \lthen K_{a} \phi$ is \textit{not} valid.
 This has a few further upshots.
 The usual techniques for translating frame models into simplicial models apply very cleanly (indeed, almost trivially) in our setting, yielding soundness and completeness with respect to the simple $\full$ axiom system (Theorem \ref{Thm:Comp}).
-The only wrinkle in the proof is the condition that the underlying relational frame be proper.
-This is circumvented using the result in \cite{Note1}, where it is shown that any improper relational model can be translated into an equivalent, proper one.
-This result, too, is easily lifted to the setting where there are both knowledge and belief relations.
+The only wrinkle in the proof is the condition that the underlying relational frame be proper, which is essentially circumvented via Theorem \ref{thm:note}.